Last updated on November 13th, 2019

 7. Alaska is one of the five states that do not have a sales tax.
 The other four are Delaware, Montana, Oregon, and New Hampshire.
 In Alaska, the sales taxes are not either zero but they are a fraction of what other states implement in their jurisdiction.

 8. Alaska and Russia are very close by.
-In fact, mainland Russian and mainland Alaska is approximately 55 miles apart.
+In fact, mainland Russia and mainland Alaska is approximately 55 miles apart.

 10. The state is home to the largest fishing industry in the United States.